vlt44/Elixir-Phoenix-Bootcamp/README.md

 Creates a hand of cards from the deck.

-Typically removes and returns a subset of cards from the deck.
+Removes and returns a subset of cards from the deck.

 `contains?`